 HIV and Mesothelioma Risk

-If there are no statistics about an increased risk of developing mesothelioma for HIV-positive patients, it may only be because this is a rare type of cancer.
+There are no statistics about an increased risk of developing mesothelioma for HIV-positive patients because this is a rare type of cancer.
 There are several individual case studies, however, that do show patients with HIV developing mesothelioma.
 In some cases the patients were never exposed to asbestos as far as they knew.
-In others the patients were exposed to asbestos but then developed mesothelioma rapidly, over months instead of the decades it normally takes.
+In others, the patients were exposed to asbestos but then developed mesothelioma rapidly, over months instead of the decades it normally takes.

 One of these case studies describes a 41-year-old HIV-positive man who was exposed to asbestos just six months before developing respiratory symptoms and being diagnosed.
 For this patient, a case can be made that his immune system damage caused by HIV made him not only more susceptible to mesothelioma, but caused the cancer to develop more rapidly than it normally would.

 The researchers who studied this particular patient refer to other case studies in which patients with an SV-40 infection, who had undergone an organ transplant, or who were elderly developed mesothelioma.
 In all of these cases the patients had suppressed or weakened immune systems, which suggests that immunosuppression is a significant risk factor for mesothelioma.
 More research is needed to determine more specifically how mesothelioma develops in patients like these.
-That study could help lead to better early diagnosis of the cancer and even better ways of protecting people who work around asbestos.
+That study could help lead to even better ways of protecting people who work around asbestos and better early diagnosis of the cancer.

 HIV as Cancer Cure

 A positive test for HIV is no longer the death sentence it once was.
-This is because researchers have developed better and better drugs to treat the infection and to manage it over the long-term.
+This is due to researchers having developed better and better drugs to treat the infection and to manage it over the long-term.
 There is no cure, but medications can keep the infection at bay and prevent the development of AIDS.
 The extensive research that has helped to better understand the virus and to develop medications and immune system therapies to act against it has led to additional discoveries.

 One of these may be a new treatment for cancers of all types, and a new hope for people with difficult-to-treat cancers like mesothelioma.
 HIV researchers developed an immunotherapy treatment that involves taking the patient’s T-cells, immune system cells, out of the body and modifying their genetic material using a virus.
 This modification turns instructs the T-cells to go after the virus in the body once they are re-injected.